 Château de Versailles – France’s most iconic and extravagant palace – does not need an introduction.
 With nearly six million visitors each year, its fame is hard to overlook.
 The grandiose estate was built in the mid-17th century for Louis XIV – the Ruler of the French Empire.

-About 22 kilometres south-west of central Paris, you will find yourself at the opulent gate of the Château de Versailles.
+About 22 kilometers south-west of central Paris, you will find yourself at the opulent gate of the Château de Versailles.
 Louis XIV, claimed as Le Roi Soleil (the Sun King), ordered to built this baroque château to demonstrate the absolute power of the French monarchy, which was at its height at the time.
 After its completion in 1682, the palace became the empire’s political capital and the seat of the royal court.
 Its role only faded when the French Revolution broke out in 1789.

-Spreading over 63,000 m², the gigantic château contains about 2300 luxuriously decorated rooms and it required about 30,000 workers to complete.
+Spreading over 63,000 m², the château contains about 2300 luxuriously decorated rooms and it required about 30,000 workers to complete.
 The most noteworthy chambers are the King’s State Apartments, the Royal Chapel, the Royal Opera House, and the opulence reaches its peak in the Hall of Mirror.

 Gardens of Versailles